purescript-halogen/purescript-halogen/docs/2 - Defining a component.md

 When a component appears as a child of another it can be useful to be able to pass values down to it when the parent re-renders.
 Our button component needs no input like this, so [`Unit`][Data.Unit.Unit] is used.

-More details on this will be covered later, in the chapter on [parent and child components](5 - Parent and child components.md "Parent and child components").
+More details on this will be covered later, in the chapter on [parent and child components][parent-child-components].

 ## Output messages